Skip to main content

 Microgrids

-In 2023, the City is breaking ground on the installation of microgrids at eight municipal facilities.
-These microgrids - standalone power grids that allow a facility or set of connected facilities to “island” or isolate from the grid and continue to operate during grid outages, relying on power stored onsite - will help the City reduce energy consumption and greenhouse gas (GHG) emissions, provide resiliency during grid outages and save on energy costs.
+In 2023, the City broke ground on the installation of microgrids at municipal facilities.
+These microgrids - standalone power grids that allow a facility or set of connected facilities to “island” or isolate from the grid and continue to operate during grid outages, relying on power stored onsite – are part of a pilot project that will help the City reduce energy consumption and greenhouse gas (GHG) emissions, provide resiliency during grid outages, and save on energy costs.

 Partially funded by the California Energy Commission’s Advanced Solar Emergency Microgrids Grant, the project is being financed through a 25-year Energy Management Services Agreement.